Devbimb/Book-Supplier-App/README.md

 #### Project subimitted to QA
 in partial fulfilment of the requirement for the <br>
-completion of the training in Software Development.
+completion of the training in Software Development. <br>

-#### under the supervision of
+under the supervision of

 ### Upasana Dewangan